 The History of the Basilica of Ste.
 Anne de Detroit

 so-called “Stone Church,” the church building that preceded the present structure.
 The Stone Church was originally located in downtown Detroit and built in 1818 during the tenure of Father Gabriel Richard.
-Among the items removed to the current building are the 1818 cornerstone, the altar in the chapel, the communion rail, the Beaubien Bell, and the statue of Ste.
-Anne and Mary.
-Also, some windows were removed from the earlier church and hold the oldest stained glass found in Detroit.
-Of special interest are crutches and braces left at the Ste.
-Anne side altar by people who credited her intercession for their healing.
+Among the items removed to the current building are the 1818 cornerstone, the altar in the chapel, the interior communion rail, the Beaubien Bell, and the statue of Sainte Anne and Mary.
+Also, the grisaille windows were removed from the earlier church and hold the oldest stained glass found in Detroit.
+Of special interest are crutches and braces left at the Sainte Anne side altar by people who credited her intercession for their healing.

 Fr.
 Gabriel Richard was not the first pastor of Ste.
 Anne Parish, but he was the most well-known.
 Born and ordained in France, Fr.
 Richard narrowly escaped persecution in the French Revolution.
 Leaving the turmoil of France, Fr.
 Richard eventually arrived in Detroit.
 Once in the city, he founded schools, established a printing press, and tirelessly worked to overcome ignorance, poverty, and bigotry.
 The motto for Detroit, “Speramus meliora; resurget cineribus,” (“We hope for better things; it will rise from the ashes”) was written by Fr.
 Richard after the Great Fire of 1805.
 Fr.
 Richard’s final resting place is at the Basilica of Ste.
 Anne de Detroit; his tomb can be visited in our chapel.